Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery: Implementation Details

 \section{Implementation Details}

 In this section we detail the implementation choices that have been made to compare the algorithms.
-All our implementations are based on the \jax framework \cite{jax2018github} and are specifically designed to run on an hardware accelerator, especially with the accelerator-compatible environments of \brax \cite{freeman2021brax}.
+All our implementations are based on the \jax framework \cite{jax2018github} and are specifically designed to run on an hardware accelerator, especially with the accelerator-compatible environments of \brax \citep{freeman2021brax}.
+They can be found in the library QDax~\citep{chalumeau2023qdax}.